I could not be happier to welcome you as the proud Founder of EDU, an Institution of Higher Education we are so invested in, and so proud of.

 Because of our fundamental commitment to innovation, it was of equal importance that the most effective and modern philosophies in education and learning, be at the heart of EDU’s accredited degree programmes.

 Central to the student experience at EDU is a highly interactive, immersive, democratic learner-centred approach.
-Not only will you be learning practical skills in medical hospitals under the supervision of experienced professionals from the very beginning, your theoretical study will be in small groups of no more than 5, where you will learn how to solve medical problems, and how to research and discuss topics in a collaborative, rewarding team-based spirit.
+Not only will you be learning practical skills in medical hospitals under the supervision of experienced professionals from the very beginning, your theoretical study will be in small groups, where you will learn how to solve medical problems, and how to research and discuss topics in a collaborative, rewarding team-based spirit.

 You will be supported every step of the way, not just by our expert tutors and mentors, but by your teammates as well.
 This collaborative learning approach will see you develop a unique skill set which prepares you for the realities of your future work environments.